josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌒_The_Public_Comes_Outside/🌐_india_is_not_a_local_network.md

 - media;
 - technology.

-Those routes also created early-recognition publics.
+Those routes could preserve material made less visible domestically.

+They could also strip it of context, reproduce social hierarchy and carry abuse across borders.

 The next node asks how women’s informal and transnational networks may detect, compare and communicate danger before institutions formally name it.